elunna/nerfhack-changelog/README.md

 * Once the player has received two gifts or has been crowned, altars have a 50% chance to crack with each subsequent gift.
 * There are two stages to the cracking.
 In the first stage the altar becomes partially cracked, which is purely cosmetic and doesn't affect the altar's functionality.
 However, receiving another gift from a cracked altar will certainly destroy it, losing it forever.
 * Being crowned also counts as a gift.
-If you are crowned on a cracked altar, it will also destroy it in the process.
+If you are crowned on a cracked altar, it will also almost always destroy it in the process (however - there is a 1 in 13 chance that the altar will survive the process).
 * Altars on the Astral Plane will never be destroyed.
 Note that they can still become cracked but are safe from destruction.
 * Altars also sometimes generate cracked.
 One in four altars will generate pre-damaged (doesn't apply for temples or pre-mapped altars).
 * Altars are always cracked after level 15.

 * Converting an altar will also frequently crack it.
-This occurs 1 in 3 times the altar is converted or whenever hostile minions are summoned.
+This occurs 1 in 13 times the altar is converted or 1/3rd of the time hostile minions are summoned.

 The original altar nerf came from SpliceHack, where altars had a 50% chance of being destroyed after 2 artifact gifts had been bestowed.